 A common scenario of a dog bite incident is when an individual is walking a smaller dog on a leash and a larger dog, either leashed or not, comes up to the small dog and attacks it.
 Since dog owners are so loyal to their pets, the owner of the small dog will do whatever it takes to protect their furry friend.
 This often times results in serious injury to the small dog owner, from the attacking dog.
 Philadelphia has very strict leash laws, but unfortunately, many negligent dog owners either disregard the laws or have too large of dogs for them to be controlled with a leash.

-It is no secret why dogs are one of the most popular pets in the U.S. They offer families loyal companionship and an opportunity to get to know people in their neighborhoods.
-Unfortunately, however, this is not always the case.
-Indeed, Dog Bites are all too common and, sadly, the victims are often times children.
+It is no secret why dogs are one of the most popular pets in the U.S. They offer families loyal companionship, and an opportunity to get to know people in their neighborhoods.
+Unfortunately, however, that opportunity can sometimes take a turn for the worse.
+Dog Bites are all too common and, sadly, the victims are often children.